baptistesoulard/Production-plan-optimization/README.md

 - Model 3:
   The concept of extra fee during weekends is added.
 - Model 4:
-  In order to better optimize our planning, we now allow to plan the production in advance, to reduce extracosts due to OT or weekends.
+  In order to better optimize our planning, we now allow to plan the production in advance to reduce extra costs due to OT or weekends.
   Concept of storage cost is introduced.
 - Model 5:
-  Optimization follow the same logic but the need comes from an Excel file extracted from and ERP.
+  Optimization follow the same logic but the need comes from an Excel file extracted from the company's ERP.

 ### Requirements